 GeneCards Summary for PDE4B Gene

-PDE4B (Phosphodiesterase 4B, CAMP-Specific) is a Protein Coding gene.
+PDE4B (Phosphodiesterase 4B) is a Protein Coding gene.
 Diseases associated with PDE4B include ocular hypotension and acrodysostosis.
-Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway and DAG and IP3 signaling.
 GO annotations related to this gene include ion channel binding and cAMP binding.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot Summary for PDE4B Gene